-- The gateway clears out the existing Sensor List.
+- The gateway clears out the Sensor List.

-It is important to understand that when a gateway performs a regular Download Sensor List command, it does not clear out any of the existing sensor ID’s that have previously been downloaded onto the gateway’s Sensor List.
-Therefore if the gateway has ever been added to a different Sensor Network previously, any sensor ID’s that were downloaded onto the gateway’s Sensor List previously will remain.
-When a Reform command is performed, the first operation it executes is completely clearing out the existing Sensor List of the gateway.
+It is important to understand that when a gateway performs a regular Download Sensor List command, it does not clear out any of the existing sensor IDs that have previously been downloaded onto the Sensor List.
+Therefore if the gateway has ever been added to a different sensor network, any sensor IDs downloaded onto the Sensor List will remain.
+When a gateway’s Reform command is performed, the first operation it executes is completely clearing out the Sensor List.

 - The gateway performs a Download Sensor List command.

-After the Reform command clears the existing Sensor List, it then performs a Download Sensor List command to download any sensor ID’s that are currently on the Sensor Network of the software.
+After the Reform command clears the Sensor List, it performs a Download Sensor List command to download any sensor IDs on the sensor network.

-- Locate the gateway for which you wish to perform the network Reform and click on it.
+- Locate the gateway to perform the network Reform and click on it.

 - Click the Settings tab at the top of the gateway view.